COISPA/RDBqc/RDBqc/README.md

 ### Comparison between landings in weight by quarter and -1

-The function allows to perform the comparison of landings of a selected species aggregated by quarters and by year.
+The function `MEDBS_comp_land_YQ` allows to perform the comparison of landings of a selected species aggregated by quarters and by year.
 The function returns a data frame for the comparison of landings aggregated by quarters and by year.

 ``` r
 MEDBS_comp_land_YQ(land=Landing_tab_example,MS="ITA",GSA=9,SP="DPS")